hanhou/pySpinCapture/README.md

 - Broadcasts file names to an UDP server (which should be run separately), so pybpod can save the name of each video file.
 - Frametimes and camera parameters are saved in .json files next to the movies
 ### Wishlist
-- GUI should check if camera parameters are correct - right now it just crashes if it receives an inappropriate variable from the user
+- GUI should check if camera parameters are correct - right now it just spits out an error in the terminal if it receives an inappropriate variable from the user
 - step-by-step windows installation guide
 - UDP control from bpod
+- online histogram of pixel intensities
 ## Installation step by step on Ubuntu 20.04
 Download and install Anaconda.
 ### Install Spinnaker SDK and API